Skip to main content

 At The Crystal Palace, Hyde Park, London

-The Great Exhibition 1851 sets a new scene in Britain where Art and Science plays its part
+The Great Exhibition 1851 sets the scene of a changing Britain

 The Great Exhibition 1851, housed within the ‘Crystal Palace’, embodied Prince Albert’s vision to display the wonders of industry from around the world and embodied the spirit of awakening of the Victorian era.